 That being said, we encourage volunteers to submit audio several hours before the due day/time of your program, and absolutely not later than 30 minutes before airtime.

 Every volunteer has access to a shared folder called “ZZ Other Audio” – you will find it on the left side of your account when you log in to the volunteer portal.
-This folder is only to be used for things outside of your regular program assignment, such as special one-off assignments, test files, etc. Only use that folder if you have been instructed to do so by AINC staff (not common).
+This folder is only to be used for things outside of your regular program assignment, such as special one-off assignments, test files, etc. Only use that folder if you have been instructed to do so by Aftersight staff (not common).

-All of AINC’s publishing platforms (podcast, broadcast, stream, and telephone access) run on very specific weekly schedules.
+All of Aftersight’s publishing platforms (podcast, broadcast, stream, and telephone access) run on very specific weekly schedules.
 Each program has a “first air” day and then will repeat the same episode for a 7 day cycle.
 When you submit your program does not affect when it is published as long as it is before the “first air” day and time.
-Contact aflynn@aincolorado.org to inquire about what this time is for your program.
-If you are still concerned that it is publishing the wrong episode, please contact aflynn@aincolorado.org
+Contact aflynn@aftersight.org to inquire about what this time is for your program.
+If you are still concerned that it is publishing the wrong episode, please contact aflynn@aftersight.org

 Use this checklist to ensure you are meeting our basic expectations.
 Note that this list is not comprehensive and more detailed requirements are outlined in other areas of this guide.